A quick way to see all of Toil’s commandline options is by executing the following on a toil script:

 Data Storage Options Allows configuring Toil’s data storage.

 When using a filesystem based job store, output files are by default moved to the output directory, and a symlink to the moved exported file is created at the initial location.
-Specifying this option instead copies the files into the output directory.
+Setting this option to True instead copies the files into the output directory.
 Applies to filesystem-based job stores only.
+(Default=False)

 - --caching BOOL

 Set caching options.
-This must be set to “false” to use a batch system that does not support cleanup, such as Parasol.
+This must be set to “false” to use a batch system that does not support cleanup.
 Set to “true” if caching is desired.